oldani/HtmlTestRunner/README.md

 When using any template, the following variables will be available by default for use by `jinja2`:

 - `title`: This is the report title - by default this is "Unittests Results" but can be changed using the `report_title` kwarg
-- `headers`: This is a dict with 3 items:
+- `headers`: This is a dict with 2 items:
     - `start_time`: A `datetime` object representing when the test was run
-    - `duration`: A string showing how long all tests took to run in either seconds or milliseconds
-    - `status`: A string containing a brief summary of all tests
+    - `status`: A dict of of the same form as the sub-dicts described below for `summaries` but for all tests combined
 - `all_results`: A dict - keys are the names of each test case and values are lists containing test result objects (see the source code or the template for what information these provide)
-- `summaries`: A dict - keys are the names of each test case and values are strings containing a brief summary of a given test case
+- `summaries`: A dict - keys are the names of each test case and values are dicts containing:
+    - `total`: The total number of tests
+    - `success`: The number of passed tests
+    - `failure`: The number of failed tests
+    - `error`: The number of errored tests
+    - `skip`: The number of skipped tests
+    - `duration`: A string showing how long all these tests took to run in either seconds or milliseconds

 Furthermore, you can provide any number of further variables to access from the template using the `template_args` kwarg.
 For example, if you wanted to have the name of the logged in user available to insert into reports that could be achieved as follows:
 ```python